Protecting the Public

 The PSA oversees registers like ours and provides useful guidance and external resources.

 In certain situations, you may wish to seek alternative opinions, conduct additional research, or understand how to escalate concerns.
 The Professional Standards Authority (PSA), which accredits our Register, is a key resource.
 While the PSA cannot directly accept complaints about practitioners, they do provide useful signposting guidance for reaching out to other regulators.
-They also provide a "share your experience" service where members of the public can share their experience of accredited registers.
+They also provide a "share your experience" service where members of the public can share their experience on accredited registers.